 "8" can likewise move in virtually all planes, be they large or small, obvious or concealed.
 Once mastered, the Figure "8" is the Howitzer Cannon of soft styles.
 With skill, a cobra stylist using

 figure eights can leave Paul Bunyan types spinning helplessly in circles, completely unable to get grounded and take advantage of their power.
 Finally, when the trigger is pulled, all of the power (plus some) is

-returned to the attacker, only accelerated through the slingshot dynamic inherent in the figure "8".
+returned to the attacker, only now accelerated through the slingshot dynamic inherent in the figure "8."

 The Curly Q and circle are fallback positions.
 When a Figure "8" can’t be fully

 actualized, the internal strategist will fall back to a Curly Q, and then to a circle.